Pensions After Death: State, Workplace & Private Pensions

 Teachers' and civil service pensions

 The Teachers' Pension Scheme (teacherspensions.co.uk) and Civil Service Pension Scheme (civilservicepensionscheme.org.uk) both provide death benefits.
 These typically include a lump sum and a dependant's pension.
-Contact the relevant scheme administrator as soon as possible after the death.
-You will need the deceased's pension reference number, which should be on any pension correspondence.
+Contact the relevant scheme administrator when you are able to.
+You will need their pension reference number, which should be on any pension correspondence.

 Tax on inherited pensions

-The tax treatment depends on the deceased's age at death.
-If the deceased was under 75, pension benefits (lump sum or drawdown) are normally paid tax-free to the beneficiary.
-If the deceased was 75 or over, any pension benefits are taxed as income at the beneficiary's marginal rate.
+The tax treatment depends on how old they were when they died.
+If they were under 75, pension benefits (lump sum or drawdown) are normally paid tax-free to the beneficiary.
+If they were 75 or over, any pension benefits are taxed as income at the beneficiary's marginal rate.
 These rules apply to defined contribution pensions.
-Defined benefit dependant's pensions are always taxed as income regardless of the deceased's age at death.
+Defined benefit dependant's pensions are always taxed as income, whatever their age.
 Pension death benefits paid at the trustees' discretion are normally outside the estate for inheritance tax.

 Bereavement Support Payment: full guide

-If your spouse or civil partner has died, you may be eligible for up to £9,800 in Bereavement Support Payment.
+If your spouse or civil partner has passed away, you may be eligible for up to £9,800 in Bereavement Support Payment.
 Read our full guide for eligibility details, how to claim, and what to do if you miss the initial deadline.

 What happens to a pension when someone dies?